Quick Answer

 An even split works well when everyone ordered roughly the same amount, or when you're with a close group of friends who go out regularly and take turns picking up the tab.
 It's fast and frictionless — no one scrutinises the bill, everyone pays the same, and you move on.

 An itemised split is fairer when orders vary significantly — especially if someone doesn't drink alcohol, is on a tighter budget, or specifically ordered something modest.
-Each person pays for what they had, with tax and tip divided proportionally.
+Each person pays for what they had, with tax and tip divided proportionally — see our guide on how to calculate tip and tax when splitting a bill if you want to understand the maths.
 It used to require manual effort; a receipt scanning app removes that entirely.
+For a full breakdown of all three methods, see our guide to splitting a restaurant bill fairly.

 A rotating tab works well for regular groups.
 One person covers the whole bill, and the next time someone else does.
 Over several outings, it balances out — and it's actually the most generous-feeling approach because each time feels like being treated.